 - Price models should be transparent (e. g.
 FTE-based)

-- The license terms must be in agreement with the Bibsam Consortium's fundamental principles
+- The licence terms must be in agreement with the Bibsam Consortium's fundamental principles

 Bibsam Consortium’s fundamental principles

 When negotiating with vendors the Bibsam Consortium acts according to a set of basic requirements and licensing principles.